-Panasonic FZ1000 versus Sony RX100 IV
+Panasonic FZ1000 vs Sony RX100 IV

-The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in June 2014 and June 2015.
+The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public, respectively, in June 2014 and June 2015.
 Both the FZ1000 and the RX100 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixels.

 Body comparison: Panasonic FZ1000 vs Sony RX100 IV